 Bishop Javier Echevarría: First of all, each of us is preparing for it through a personal conversion.
 We must ask ourselves before God: How are we serving the Church, the Pope and others?

 As far as the Prelature is concerned it will be an opportunity to explain what Opus Dei is.
-Just now, as our 80th anniversary Opus Dei draws near, Opus Dei is beginning its work in Russia, and soon we will also be present in Romania.
+Just now, as the 80th anniversary of Opus Dei draws near, Opus Dei is beginning its work in Russia, and soon we will also be present in Romania.